TrshPuppy/trsh_bot/README.md

 promptQueue.json : for holding AI art prompts received from chat using the !prompt command
 ```
 ```
-quoteDB.json : for holding a DB of quotes added by chat/ viewers whichin include author, date, etc.
+quoteDB.json : for holding a DB of quotes added by chat/ viewers which include author, date, etc.
 ```